stellar/soroban-example-dapp/README.md

 soroban-rpc server (e.g. `soroban-cli serve`), to fetch data and send transactions.

-Data from contracts is fetched using the `useContractValue` hook in `./wallet/hooks/useContractValue.tsx`.
-Transactions are submitted to the network using the `useSendTransactions` hook in `./wallet/hooks/useSendTransaction.tsx`.
+Data from contracts is fetched using the `useContractValue` hook from @soroban-react/contracts.
+Transactions are submitted to the network using the `useSendTransaction` from @soroban-react/contracts.